 SIMON, 28-year-old, in a 7-year on-again, off-again relationship with SUSAN.
 Currently employed as a handy-man in the same renovation crew as OSCAR.

 The setting is in the yard at no. 5 Sunnydale Road – currently under heavy renovation.
-The reno crew are all present, as is INNOCENT BYSTANDER 1.
+The reno crew are all present, as is LOCAL.
 The atmosphere is tense after an “incident” that morning over which no-one can agree.

 |REG||Listen my friend, I’ve already apologized to you.
 I don’t mean to be rude, but you weren’t born yesterday and you should have been more careful – you know what can happen when you’re walking past a fence.
 Sometimes shit hits it.|